tldr-pages/tldr/pages/common/edgepaint.md

 `edgepaint -color-scheme={{accent7}} {{path/to/layout.gv}} > {{path/to/output.gv}}`

-- Perform layout, colorization, and output to a picture with one command:
+- Lay out a graph and colorize its edges, then convert to a PNG image:

 `dot {{path/to/input.gv}} | edgepaint | dot -T {{png}} > {{path/to/output.png}}`